techspence/techspence.github.io/_posts/2019-03-15-Quick-And-Easy-Ways-To-Protect-Your-Company-From-CEO-Fraud.md

 Play with this regex: [https://regex101.com/r/nv7uIT/1](https://regex101.com/r/nv7uIT/1)

-**Look-a-Like/Misspelt Domain Name Summary**

-Once you have some regex figured out, now you can go to your email gateway or whatever you are using to filter email based on rules and create a rule that uses these regular expressions to detect and handle this emails.
-I would love to include examples of how to do this with different platforms, but at this point, I just don't have access to a variety of platforms.

 # CEO Fraud Technique 2: Using your CEO's Name with a Random Domain Name
 As the title of this section implies, there is another technique that I have seen attackers use.
 They will use your CEO's name or a variation of their name combined with a random domain name.

 The thing I want you to focus on here is the **sender name**, everything before the @ symbol.
 Again, in this blog post, my made up CEO's name is Jack Carter and the company email is eureka[.]com.